eastonhuch/ab_test_simulator/README.md

 The user can specify his or her own testing rule and validate it against simulated data.

 ## Parameter Definitions
-* `ALPHA` and `BETA`: The conversion rates on both arms are drawn from beta distributions (https://en.wikipedia.org/wiki/Beta_distribution).
+* `ALPHA` and `BETA`: The parameters for the beta distribution (see https://en.wikipedia.org/wiki/Beta_distribution) from which the conversion rate on the A-arm is drawn.
-Your test function will know the parameters for the A-arm but not the B-arm.
+Your test function will know these parameters for the A-arm but not the B-arm.
 The mean of the B-arm's distribution is the same as the A-arm's, but the standard deviation is unknown.
-If your method requires specifying a prior distribution for the B-arm, you will have to use this information to choose reasonable parameters.
+If your method requires specifying a prior distribution for the B-arm, you must use this information to choose reasonable parameters.

 * `MAX_TEST_SIZE`: The maximum number of users that can be in the test.